aksh-200/Online-auction-system/README.md

 user standpoint.
 This product will utilize various software components for its web based functionality.
 Web server require to host website from developers' standpoint.
 • Frontend: HTMM, CSS, JS
-• Backend: Django
+• Backend: Spring Boot using JPA
-• Database: MySQQ
+• Database: MySQL